Hemolytic Uremic Syndrome (HUS)

 More than 85 percent of patients with the most common form of HUS recover complete kidney function.
 However, even with full recovery, there is the chance for high blood pressure or other kidney problems in the years ahead.
 In general, the outlook in HUS is related to the severity of involvement of other organs such as the brain, pancreas, liver, or heart.

 If one child in a family has had HUS, are others likely to get it?

-Because the most common form of HUS is due to a bowel infection, it is possible for other family members or close personal contacts to acquire the infection and develop HUS.
+Because the most common form of HUS is due to a bowel infection, other family members or close personal contacts can acquire the infection and develop HUS.